Louise M. Ryan: Awards and honours

 and was elected to the Institute of Medicine in 2008.

 In 2012 she became a fellow of the Australian Academy of Science for "developing and applying statistical methods to diverse areas of public interest, including financial risk, climate change and cancer".

-In 2015 she received the 2015 Centennial Medal from Harvard University.

-which is an honour given by Harvard’s Graduate School of Arts and Sciences to recipients of graduate degrees from the School for their contributions to society.
+In 2015 she received the 2015 Centennial Medal from Harvard University, which is an honour given by Harvard’s Graduate School of Arts and Sciences to recipients of graduate degrees from the School for their contributions to society.
 Other notable figures to receive the prestigious award include authors Margaret Atwood (1990) and Susan Sontag (1991).
 In 2018 she was awarded the Pitman Medal for outstanding achievement in statistics by the Statistical Society of Australia.

+Ryan was appointed an Officer of the Order of Australia in the 2024 Australia Day Honours for "distinguished service to biostatistical research and methodology, to environmental science, and to professional societies".